Scentjuls/Scentjuls/README.md

 I am a frontend Developer and a technical writer.
 I enjoy writing about new technologies i'm learning, challenges I face while learning as well my achievements.

 When I am not working on my day job, saving lives and making the world a better place 😊 I draw images on codepen with css or develop games with vanilla javascript.

-I am currently learning Vue and i'm looking forward to creating beautiful and amazing sites with the framework.
+Tech Stack: React, Tailwind CSS, Bootstrap

 - 📫 How to reach me: [@chidimma__](https://twitter.com/chidimma__)